zogjs/zog-php/README.md

 );

 if ($content === false) {
-    // no valid cache yet
+    // no valid cache yet – decide what to do:
-    // you can decide to build it here or fall back to render()
     $content = Zog::render('pages/home.php', [
         'title' => 'Home',
         'user'  => $user,